Please log in to watch this conference skillscast.

 Playing nice together: how to use F# in a brownfield project - Audience Level: Beginner

-Gien is a software developer with 7 years of experience, mainly in a .NET environment.
+Gien is a software developer with 9 years of experience, mainly in a .NET environment, who likes to start her day with coffee.
 She is a strong believer of continuously learning by deliberate practice and knowledge sharing, which is why she takes part in the organization of two Belgian communities, namely DDDBE and SoCraTesBE.